kemerelab/OpenBBox/README.md

 ## Architecture

 OpenBBox is a client/server application, that is written using the QT library to achieve a cross-platform solution.
 Using the server application, called **OpenBBox Manager**, we can dynamically discover new nodes in the network and manage these nodes by controlling behavior tasks, storing information and visualizing video streams.
-The clients, called OpenBBox Nodes, are an embedded Linux platform capable of controlling multiple peripheral devices to perform behavioral task input/output control and send video stream over the network. **With this architecture we achieve a customizable and low cost solution.**
+The clients, called OpenBBox Nodes, run on the Texas Instruments BeagbleBone Black (http://beagleboard.org/Products/BeagleBone+Black), an embedded Linux platform capable.
+With an I/O shield, the Nodes can control multiple peripheral devices to perform behavioral task input/output control as well as capturing, synchronizing, and sending behavioral video streams over the network. **With this architecture we achieve a customizable and low cost solution.**

 ## Projects